yeoman/yeoman.io/app/authoring/index.md

 This generator will expose `yo name` and `yo name:router` commands.

-You may not like keeping all your code at the root of your folder.
+You may not like keeping all your generator code in the root directory.
 Luckily Yeoman allow two differents directory structures.
 It'll look in `./` and `generators/` to register available generators.

 The previous example can be written as follow: